 After 5 hours and no change in cervix the nurse suggested in order to avoid a cesarean, (which the doctor already wanted to do), I should get the lowest dose of pitocin to help me get to 10 cm.
 I really wanted to avoid any more intervention so I changed positions several times including from side-to-side and hands and knees.
-This was difficult to do with the epidural, but I wanted to have as natural birth as possible despite the circumstances.
+This was difficult to do with the epidural, but I wanted to have an as unmedicated birth as possible despite the circumstances.
 The baby was turned slightly, and the movement helped to get the baby in the right position.
 Once I got the pitocin things started to move pretty quickly, and I was able to feel the contractions again.
 This was a good thing because I wanted to be able to feel to push.
 It didn’t take long for my body to be ready to push.

 I was so grateful for the epidural for giving me the time to rest so I could push with strength.
 And I was grateful for my yoga training giving me the tools to breathe and focus.
 Pushing took 2 hours and I made progress with every push.
 I wanted to take things slow so I would avoid bad tears.
 I sat all the way up in the bed, and my doula and my husband held my legs up so I was in a squat position.
 I used a mirror in front of me to focus.
 Everything was quiet and peaceful and I breathed out with every push.
 No one counted at me, or yelled “push”!
 I was in control and that was exactly the way I wanted it to be.
 Getting the pitocin was a great idea because I could feel when to push and I could feel the baby coming out.
 The doctor arrived just as the baby was starting to crown.
 The next few moments are such a blur in my memory.
 The doctor quickly pulled the baby’s head out and I saw him suction the baby before I had pushed it out.
 Then the doctor pulled the baby out the rest of the way, and all I wanted to do was grab my baby.
 What had happened did not register with me, until my husband said, “Amelia, we have a son!”
 Then I could see why the doctor did not immediately give the baby to me.
 He was completely brown from head to toe because he was covered in meconium.
 As soon as they determined he had not inhaled the meconium he was given to me.
 After 37 and half hours of labor my baby was born at 5:35pm on a Monday.
 He was 7lbs, 9oz, and 20 inches long.
 We were able to breastfeed right away, and we stared at each other for hours.